ntcsteve/flask-vue-crud/README.md

     Navigate to [http://localhost:8080](http://localhost:8080)

-4. Get the New Relic [https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#overview-keys](license key) and place it in the newrelic.ini file.
+4. Get the New Relic [license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#overview-keys)) and place it in the newrelic.ini file.

 5. Break the app - line 60 in appy.py, to see issues in New Relic Error Inbox, and Distributed Tracing.